alexcorremans/chess/README.md

 For this project I've been very strict with myself: the point was to prove that I've learned enough Ruby to be able to write a chess application.
 I definitely think that this was a great way to start practising good design principles.
 Approaching this from a message-based point of view has absolutely made me feel more secure in how to start designing a new app.
 Testing has also become a lot easier and more efficient for me now.

-I did run into some pretty savage bugs with my #check? and #checkmate? methods.
-Thinking the algorithm side of things through logically and more completely in advance would have helped, and this is of course something I want to get better at as I write more applications.
+I did run into some pretty savage bugs with my #check?, #checkmate? and #stalemate? methods.
+I even had to get rid of the stalemate option in the end - I'd had enough and decided it wasn't that important a feature after all!
+Thinking the algorithm side of things through logically and more completely in advance would have helped with these issues, and this is of course something I want to get better at as I write more applications.

 I also feel that my Board is responsible for quite a lot - I'm still on the fence on whether it should know less than it does or not.
 Getting a Piece to ask the Board whether its proposed move causes the king to be in check doesn't feel quite right, but it does work, and for now I'm leaving that where it is.